 I’ve been really excited to share this fun office update for a while.
 I had been wanting to give this chest an update for a while and knew I wanted to do stripes.
 It wasn’t until I saw Jenn from My Fabuless Life’s Painted Vintage Trunk

 I wish I could say I’ve had this lovely item in the family for years and it’s been passed down for generations.
 However, the truth is I bought it from Marshall’s about 10 years ago.
-It feels like I just got it, but clearly that’s because I’m getting old and time is zooming by.
 I also left it out in our sun room for six months and with such low low humidity here in the desert, the leather straps became very brittle.

-And I just could not leave that ugly maroon velvet interior.
-I grabbed myself a bucket of blue and went to town.
+And I just could not leave that ugly maroon velvet interior alone.
+So, I grabbed myself a little soft blue paint and went to town.
 It ended up taking about three coats, but I adore the cheerful pop of blue when you open the chest!

 I’m so thrilled with the end result.
 Sometimes I go in with a perfect plan and other times, I have a plan and it completely changes halfway through.
 I’m learning to be okay with changing plans… I could use a little more “go with the flow” in my life!